canonical/rust-best-practices/best-practices.md

 ```

 The methods `foo`, `bar` and `build` can either take ownership of `self` or take `&mut self` by value.

-It `self` is used, it encourages a simple flow of data, with values being neatly moved from one place to another.
+If `self` is used, it encourages a simple flow of data, with values being neatly moved from one place to another.
+This should be the default ownership model.

 If `&mut self` is used, it makes conditional use of each of the builder methods simpler, however either the builder must be bound to a variable or all contained data must be cloned during `.build()`.
 Although the optimiser may remove some unnecessary cloning, this should not be relied upon.
 Besides, if the `.build` method takes a reference to the builder—allowing it to be called multiple times—this feels more like a _factory_ than a _builder._